 At the same time, our experience of Dutch economics education is that it does not prepare us for these future-leading roles.
 There is a fundamental lack of attention to different theoretical approaches and academic disciplines and hardly any attention is paid to the real economy.

-We therefore organise events with (inter)-national speakers, write articles on wide-read Dutch platforms, and contributed to the annual book of the Royal Netherlands Economics Society, which in 2016 was entirely dedicated to economics education.
+We therefore organise events with (inter)-national speakers, write articles and contributed to the annual book of the Royal Netherlands Economics Society, which in 2016 was entirely dedicated to economics education.

 On May 7th 2018, we published our much anticipated curriculum research “Thinking like an Economist?”!
 The research investigates to what extent Dutch economics bachelor curricula prepare students well for the role they are about to play in society as economists.

 And on the 19th we ran a one day Festival - which included a reenactment of the infamous Keynes V. Hayek Rap battle!